dictyBase/frontendx/publication/README.md

 In order for this application's login system to work locally, you will need to configure the list of providers.

-- Copy the provided sample [clientConfig.sample.ts](src/common/utils/clientConfig.sample.ts) file to **clientConfig.ts** in the same folder.
+- Copy the provided sample [clientConfig.sample.ts](common/utils/clientConfig.sample.ts) file to **clientConfig.ts** in the same folder.
 - Add any provider names and their corresponding client IDs.
-- All providers should have a matching counterpart in the [oauthConfig.ts](src/common/utils/oauthConfig.ts) file.
+- All providers should have a matching counterpart in the [oauthConfig.ts](common/utils/oauthConfig.ts) file.
 Enter all of the configuration parameters for every new provider in that file.

-After setting up the login providers, you can run `yarn` and `yarn start` as usual.
+After setting up the login providers, you can run `yarn` and `yarn dev` as usual.

 ## Backend Requirements